Kwadwo Adjei-Darko: 2004 Elections

 Adjei-Darko was, re-elected as the Member of Parliament for the Sunyani West constituency in the 2008 Ghanaian general elections.
 He thus re-represented the constituency in the 4th parliament of the 4th republic of Ghana.
 He was elected with 20,350votes out of 38,188total valid votes cast.
 This was equivalent to 53.3% of total valid votes cast.
 He was elected over Ahmed Boadan of the National Democratic Party, Gyabah Samuel of the Convention People's Party, King Kingsford Fordjour of the Democratic People's Party, Obiri Francis an independent candidate.
 These obtained 12,836 votes, 302 votes, 206 votes and 4,494 votes respectively out of the total valid votes cast.
 These were equivalent to 33.6%, 0.8%, 0.5% and 11.8% respectively of the total valid votes cast.
 Adjei-Darko was re-elected on the ticket of the New Patriotic Party.
 His constituency was a part of 14 parliamentary seats out of a total 24 seats won by the New Patriotic Party in the Brong Ahafo region of Ghana in that elections.
-In all, the New Patriotic Party won an majority total of 114 parliamentary representation out of a total 230 seats in the 4th parliament of the 4th republic of Ghana.
+In all, the New Patriotic Party won a majority total of 114 parliamentary representation out of a total 230 seats in the 4th parliament of the 4th republic of Ghana.